-Industrial Electrical Maintenance / Mechatronics
+Industrial Maintenance Control

 About

+The mission of the Industrial Maintenance Control Progam, formally known as Industrial Electrical Maintenance / Mechatronics Program is to provide diversified maintenance training to students to meet the occupational needs of prospective employers in our community.
 This course will provide students with a thorough understanding of the methods of diagnosing, troubleshooting, and repairing industrial equipment.
 Each unit of study is approached by starting with the basic theory involved.
 Students will receive actual experience on equipment with industry approved methods of repairing and maintaining them.
+A student can progress into the Mechatronics curriculum.
+The Mechatronics portion incorporates advanced studies and troubleshooting in Electronics, Fluid Power, Motor Control, PLC logic and programming, Robots, and Mechatronics manufacturing.

 Overview